Second Chance Inc – Social Enterprises Flourishing in Columbus

 Last spring, the janitorial line was spun off into She Has a Name Cleaning Services, a company that employs victims of human trafficking through partnerships with nonprofit organizations and the city’s CATCH Court program.
 She Has a Name supports workers’ transitions through mentoring, mental health services, career advancement training, and financial literacy.

-“If you’re able to empower an individual to learn a skill and equip them to develop the mindset of pursuing a career where they’re providing for themselves and their families, you’ve not only reduced the cost of that individual by not having them incarcerated, you’ve also generated an individual that’s a tax contributor,” Rush said.
+“If you’re able to empower an individual to learn a skill and equip them to develop the mindset of pursuing a career where they’re providing for themselves and their families, you’ve not only reduced the cost of that person by not having them incarcerated, you’ve also generated an individual that’s a tax contributor,” Rush said.
 Since CleanTurn launched in 2012, it has employed about 325 people, with approximately 50 on staff across all business lines now.

 DeLoss used a similar employment model with Hot Chicken Takeover, which offers a second chance for people like Shannon Wilson and Earl Jackson,—pictured on pages 60 and 64—who had significant challenges to employment.
 Like CleanTurn, the company partners with referral sources from the nonprofit world, like Kindway, the organization that referred Wilson and helps people transition from prison to everyday life.